sujanchikkela/CMPE255_Project/paper/paper.md

 - Scatter plots of temperatures vs total customers
 ![pair_plot](/paper/images/pair_plot_df.jpg)
 In the above plot, we are plotting scatter plots between the temperature values and total customers to observe the relation between them.
 We can see that there is a perfect linear relation between all temperature values.
-Also, the temperature features have a medium level linear relationship with the total customers registered
+Also, the temperature features have a medium level linear relationship with the total customers registered<br/><br/>